sebastianLedzianowski/contact_book/README.md

 ## Introduction

 Contact Book is an application created using FastAPI, SQLAlchemy, Pydantic, and other Python technologies.
 It allows you to add, edit, delete contacts, and keep track of upcoming birthdays.
-All of this is supported by an authorization/login token.
+All of this is supported to JWT token pairs: access token and refresh token.

 ## Functions